Marriage is Hard!

 Go back to the basics.
 Ask yourselves: Why did we get married in the first place?
 What brought us together?
 Write everything down and then share it with each other.
 Frequently.

 For me this meant revisiting my vows and marriage scripture (Ecclesiastes 4:12).
-When I did that, God spoke to me right away: Trust, he said, is the #1 reason you married your husband.
+When I did that, God spoke to me right away: Trust.
+This is the #1 reason you married your husband.
 After that, everything else clicked into place too: intellect, humor, compassion, chemistry — oh the chemistry!
 It was like I was experiencing these reasons for the first time!
 I felt so in love with my husband in that moment until eventually I was weeping and repenting and ready to sign on for another 60 years, no matter the strife.

 2. You have to date each other.